toshioendo/hhrt/README.md

 ## Basic usage

-* `cp make.inc.default make.inc` to create make.inc.
+* Do `cp make.inc.default make.inc` .
 Then edit make.inc for your environment.
 You can find some examples in make.inc.\*.
 * `make` makes lib/libhhrt.a, which is the HHRT library.
   Also a sample program 7p2dd (7-point stencil with 2d division) is made.
+  If you try this sample, go to the next section.
-* Edit application code by adding
+* Edit your application code by adding
   `#include <hhrt.h>`
 * Application should be compiled and linked with `-I[HHRT_ROOT]/lib -L[HHRT_ROOT]/lib`